 Obtained summary judgment (affirmed on appeal) in favor of a major national bank in a multi-million dollar breach of contract case involving passbooks and certificates of deposit.

-Obtained favorable settlements and successfully litigated numerous FDCPA and FCRA claims on behalf of various creditors.
+Routinely obtains dismissals of FDCPA and FCRA claims at the pleading stage on behalf of various creditors.

 Obtained a successful judgment against a sham local business owner infringing upon a national retailer’s trademarks.